nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

     - All the files that should be uploaded to nest.land.
     - Required: true

-# Publishing a package
+# Publishing a module

-To publish a package, just navigate to the root of your package and use the command shown:
+To publish a module, just navigate to the root of your module and use the command shown:
 ```shell script
 eggs publish
 ```
 Boom!
-After this, you'll be returned a link to your package on our [Gallery](gallery).
+After this, you'll be returned a link to your module on our [Gallery](gallery).

-> Note: The same command is used to publish a new version to an existing package!
+> Note: The same command is used to publish a new version to an existing module!

 ## Badge